-Open alcohol is only allowed in the campgrounds and in the taverns, not throughout the festival site, parking lots, on trails, roads, Pope’s Hill or anywhere outside the festival site or campgrounds.
+Open alcohol is only allowed in the campgrounds and in the taverns, not throughout the Festival site, parking lots, on trails, roads, Pope’s Hill or anywhere outside the Festival site or campgrounds.

 Dance to your heart’s content on the right side when facing the stages.
 People may stand up and move to the front of the stage for the last band’s set on Main Stage.
 Please respect people’s space and be mindful of their belongings and tarps.

 Camp and picnic in the campgrounds, not by your car.
-We have two beautiful campgrounds full of amenities and supports.
+We have two beautiful campgrounds and Birds Hill Provincial Park has many picnic areas.
 Our parking lots are high traffic areas and we do not allow camping or cooking on camp stoves, BBQs, etc. there at any time.
 There is no overnight parking in our lots.